TrackingLaboratory/tracklab/README.md

 8. Run Tracklab again.

-## Citation
+## 🖋️ Citation
-If you use this repository for your research or wish to refer to our contributions, please use the following BibTeX entries:
+If you use this repository for your research or wish to refer to our contributions, please use the following BibTeX entry:

 [TrackLab](https://github.com/TrackingLaboratory/tracklab):
 ```